 Working Hours 3 Group 3 Shift

 Workers work from Monday to Saturday.
 On Saturday, there are five working hours and on the rest of the days from Monday to Friday, there are seven working hours per day with a one-hour break.
-There are a total of 40 working hours per week.
+As a result, a total of 40 working hours is accumulated per week.

 Non-Shift Working Hours

 This type of shift is similar to those of the normal working hours.
-These hours are reserved for business which need more coordination during working hours.
+These hours are reserved for businesses which need more coordination during working hours.

 Working Hours for 12 Hours

 When there is bulk work in any company, then the usual working period is more than eight hours.
-This extra period is sometimes known long shifts.
+This extra period is sometimes known as a long shift.
 In many agreements between the company and the employees, the working hours are required to be 12 hours per day with one or two days off.

 Employees in Indonesia